zcyph/coinport/README.md

 # coinport
-A minimalist cryptocurrency tracker.

-This small Python script uses the CoinGecko API to retrieve current price of specified cryptocurrency and display them.
+coinport is a minimalist cryptocurrency tracker written in Python, leveraging the CoinGecko API to show prices of your favorite cryptocurrencies.

-It retrieves information from a spreadsheet to display holdings, price, book value, market value and profit/loss of portfolio.
+It also retrieves information from a spreadsheet to display balance of your holdings, book value, market value and profit/loss.

 ## Requirements